 Bob Robertson, a business promoter, advertised his gas station by keeping a zoo that included live rattlesnakes, lions, monkeys, a white buffalo, and other animals – all to entertain and amuse passing tourists.

-Steve and I have had another truly fun travel adventure on this drive to the Texas Panhandle.
-We learned a lot about the history of Texas in this part of the world, met some amazing people, and spent FOUR days together in the same car.
+Steve and I have had another enjoyable travel adventure on this drive to the Texas Panhandle.
+We learned a lot about the history of Texas in this part of the world, met some fantastic people, and spent FOUR days together in the same car.
 We are most definitely having a grand retirement!

 Jesus in the box is fantastic.
 Also love those old majestic courthouses.